Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/humanoid/booyahg-booyahg-booyahg-vgm.md

 "skillsaves":
   "History": !!int "6"
   "Arcana": !!int "6"
-"senses": "passive Perception 11"
-"languages": "any four languages"
+"senses": "darkvision 60 ft., passive Perception 11" "languages": "any four languages, Goblin"
 "cr": "6"
 "traits":
 - "desc": "The goblin is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence\